ibm-cloud-docs/loadbalancer-service/faqs.md

 ## Can I use compute instances residing in remote data centers with this service?
 {: faq}

-We recommend that your load balancer service and your compute instances reside locally within the same data center.
-The load balancer service’s graphical interface (GUI) will not show compute instances from other remote data centers.
-However, the GUI will include compute instances from other data centers within the same city (for example, data centers whose names share the first three letters, such as DALxx).
-You may use the API interface to add compute instances from any remote data center.
+It is recommended that your load balancer service and your compute instances reside locally within the same data center.
+The load balancer service’s UI does not show compute instances from other remote data centers.
+However, the UI includes compute instances from other data centers within the same city (for example, data centers whose names share the first three letters, such as DALxx).
+You can use the API interface to add compute instances from any remote data center.

 ## Which TLS version is supported with SSL offload?
 {: faq}

-The Cloud Load Balancer Service supports TLS 1.2 with SSL termination.
+The IBM Cloud Load Balancer service supports TLS 1.2 with SSL termination.

 The following list details the supported ciphers (listed in order of precedence):